MawOfTheVoid/Pylette/README.md

 <img src="Example/bold_all.png" width=250>

-But when import a badly resized picture gets imported into pixel editor, this happens:
+But when importing a badly resized picture gets imported into pixel editor, this happens:

 <img src="Example/bold_n_aseprite.png" width=700>